Britain is legitimate owner of Parthenon marbles, UK's Johnson tells Greece

 Greece’s conservative government has stepped up pressure for a return of the marbles since it took power in 2019, a campaign it has said would be intensified by Britain’s departure from the European Union.

-Greece’s Culture Minister Lina Mendoni last year branded Elgin a “serial thief” who used illegal tactics to take the marbles.
+Culture Minister Lina Mendoni, who has previously referred to Elgin as a “serial thief”, said Johnson appeared to be unaware of recent historical evidence showing the former envoy had not acquired the marbles legitimately.

+“For Greece, the British Museum does not have legitimate ownership or possession of the Sculptures,” she said in a statement.

-In 2019, Prime Minister Kyriakos Mitsotakis told Britain’s Observer newspaper he would be willing to lend important artefacts to London in return for putting the marbles on display in Athens in 2021, when Greece marks the 200th anniversary of the start of its War of Independence.
+In 2019, Prime Minister Kyriakos Mitsotakis said he would be willing to lend important artefacts to London in return for putting the marbles on display in Athens in 2021, when Greece marks the 200th anniversary of its independence.

 Our Standards: The Thomson Reuters Trust Principles.